isner/accessibility-testing/README.md

 $ npm i
 ```

-2. Create your own examples
+#### 2. Create your own examples

 For each example you wish to add, create a new `.html` file which contains the example markup you wish to test.
-The file need not contain any wrapper of heading - just the code you wish to test.
+The file need not contain any wrapper or heading - just the code you wish to test.

 The filename will be converted to a heading for the example, so put some thought into your filename.
-For example, `datepicker-widget.html` will receive a heading of "Datepicker widget" on the testing page.
+For example, `datepicker-widget.html` will be displayed under the heading "Datepicker widget" on the testing page.

 Add each example file to the `/examples` directory of the project.

-3. Build the testing page
+#### 3. Build the testing page

 ```bash
 node build
 ```

 Open `index.html` in your browser

+## TODO

+- During the build, regenerate element ids (as well as other elements' attributes with a value matching that id) to avoid the possibility of duplicate ids occurring after numerous examples are added by different users.